These Are the Beloved '90s Stores That No Longer Exist

 The Great Atlantic & Pacific Tea Company was once the largest grocery retailer in America up until the latter half of the 20th century.
 In fact, The Wall Street Journal called A&P the "Walmart before Walmart."
 But the company was not able to keep up with the times, and in both 2010 and 2015 it filed for bankruptcy protection.
 By the end of 2015, all of the A&P stores across the country were gone.

 Before Netflix and Hulu, there was Blockbuster Video.
 In the 1990s and early 2000s, this was the place to go to rent video games and movies for sleepovers, playdates, and date nights.
 But streaming services, automated kiosks, and the like made stores like Blockbuster unnecessary, and in 2010, the company was forced to file for bankruptcy.
-As of March 2019, only one Blockbuster stores in the world remains open and operating: in Bend, Oregon.
-And if you want to look back even further, then check out The Definition of "Stylish" the Year You Were Born.
+As of March 2019, only one Blockbuster store in the world remains open and operating.
+And for more sad departures, This Beloved Department Store Just Announced It's Closing All Locations.